What is a geotextile tube?

 Once the pumping begins, clear, effluent water will drain from the geotextile tube through the small openings in the permeable geotextile fabric.
 Often the decanted water can be reused or returned to waterways without additional treatment.
 During pumping, the elevation or height of the tube needs to be monitored to prevent ruptures.

 A large volume of water may be released from the tubes during the operation and can cause erosion around the tube.
 As such, the rate at which the water is decanted must be monitored.
 The sludge dewatering tube bottom will develop a filter cake quickly, so the water will decant mainly out of the sides and top of the tube.
 Therefore, it may be beneficial to cover the deployment area in plastic such as Visqueen and deploy sump pumps at all four corners of the dewatering area to collect the effluent.
 The effluent can then be returned creating a “closed-loop” system.
-If the tube will be exposed to external moving water, a scour apron with an attached anchor tube may be required.
+If the tube will be exposed to external moving water, a scour apron made from an impermeable geomembrane liner with an attached anchor tube may be required.

 Since the dewatering process will happen more slowly than the rate of hydraulically transported sludge entering the EcoTube™, repeated cycles of filling and dewatering will be required.
 After the final cycle, the solids in the geotextile tube will continue to densify further as residual water vapor escapes through the geotextile fabric.
 Typically over 99% of solids are captured.